andrinmeier/delicose/README.md

 * Allow user to specify where an item can be bought.
 What store.
 * Allow user to find similar items
 * Allow user to find luxury items / gourmet foods
 * Allow user to look at store, which recommends items
+* Record history of bought items?
+* Record price of bought items?